cconcannon/my-auth-playground/README.md

 #### Why the Focus on OAuth2 and AWS Products/Services

 This post covers the narrow intersection of OAuth2 with statically-served Single Page Applications served via AWS S3 and AWS API Gateway.
 The world of serverless application structure and authentication has so many more topics of worthy (and very related) discussion that I won't be addressing, such as [OpenID Connect](http://openid.net/connect/), and competitors to AWS services (such as [Azure Storage](https://azure.microsoft.com/en-us/blog/azure-storage-static-web-hosting-public-preview/)).
-There are compelling reasons why the difficult intersection of the chosen topics is particularly worth examining separately from broader subjects of authentication and serverless structure.
+There are compelling reasons why the difficult intersection of the chosen topics is particularly worth examining separately from broader subjects of authentication and statically-served applications.
 Simply put, my choices are based on a few major factors:
 - AWS provides great documentation
-- Easy free tier setup and use
+- AWS provides a free service tier with easy setup and use
-- Useful and relevant developer tools
+- AWS provides useful and relevant developer tools
 - OAuth2 is a well-proven authentication standard which is relevant to many applications

 ---